How can I get going with Vodafone Prepaid ?

-There are 2 main methods of getting underway with Vodafone prepaid.
+There are 2 main methods of finding and activating a Vodafone prepaid plan.

-2. Or you can pick up a prepaid Phone from Vodafone which will usually come with a prepaid SIM.
+- Or you can pick up a ‘prepaid Phone’ from Vodafone’s online store, which will usually come with a prepaid SIM.

 Can I keep my phone number if I want to move to Vodafone prepaid ?

-Of course.
+Of course you can.
 Vodafone allows its users to keep their old phone numbers when they switch to a new SIM card.

-Do you need a prepaid phone to use Vodafone prepaid ?
+Do you need a prepaid phone to use a Vodafone prepaid phone plan?

-In truth, there are no prepaid phones really.
-Just cheaper phones that people using prepaid plans are inclined to use.
-So, while you will need a phone to use the Vodafone prepaid service, a specifically prepaid phone is not required.
+So, while you will need a phone to use the Vodafone prepaid service, a specifically ‘prepaid phone’ is not required.

 Is data charged in 1 KB or 1 MB Chunks on Vodafone prepaid ?